cyuxhtby/evm-contracts/README.md

 # Contract Collection

-Contract Collection is a repository containing a variety of smart contracts, along with deployment scripts and testing.
-It aims to be a useful resource for developers who are looking for pre-built smart contracts that can be used in their projects but mostly for those who want to learn more about smart contract development.
-The creation of these contracts are aided by artificial intelligence.
+Contract Collection is a repository containing a variety of simple smart contracts, along with scripts for deployment and testing.
+It aims to be an educational resource for myself and others who want to learn more about smart contract development.
+The creation of some contracts are aided by artificial intelligence.

 ## Contracts

 The contracts in this repository cover a range of use cases and functionalities.
+Here are some types of contracts you can expect to see:

+- **Upgradable Contracts**: These contracts are designed with the ability to be upgraded in the future via a proxy.
+- **Marketplace Contracts**: These contracts facilitate the buying and selling of goods or services.
+- **DAO Contracts**: These contracts allow for decentralized organization and governance.
+- **Staking Contracts**: These are contracts that enable users to lock up their tokens in return for rewards.
+- **Singleton Contracts**: These are contracts that serve as a consistent point of interaction for specific and repeatable functionalities across an entire protocol.
+- **Multi-Signature Wallet Contracts**: These are contracts that require the agreement of multiple parties to execute transactions.

 Each contract is self-contained and comes with a deployment script that can be used to deploy the contract to the blockchain.

 ## Deployment Scripts